WakeDeaconKirk22/RepositoryAssignment1/feature_analysis/README.md

 # PART 4 Feature Matching

-For this i just i did a transformation with rotation around 30 and found 50 best matches.
+For this i did a transformation with rotation around 30 and found 50 best matches.
 Using the transformed image and the orignal i detected SIFT keypints and computed their descriptors for both images.
 Then I employed BF matcher to find the best matches between descriptors from the original and transformed images.
 Through this I found that most matched keypoints correspond to the same physical features despite rotation being peformed.
+This showed how effective SIFT is.

 Image: